kubeflow/mxnet-operator/README.md

 ${REPLICA-TYPE}-${RUNTIME_ID}-${INDEX}
 ```

-For example, if you have 2 servers and runtime id 76n0 MXJob
+For example, if you have 2 servers and the runtime id is "76n0", then `MXJob`
-will create the jobs
+will create the following two jobs:

 ```
 server-76no-0